ngless-toolkit/ngless/docs/sources/install.md

 # Installation

-**NOTE**: As of July 2016, ngless is available only as a pre-release to allow for testing of early versions by fellow scientists.
-We do not recommend use in production.
+**NOTE**: As of October 2017, ngless is considered beta software.
+We are using it daily and intensively testing, but are still happy to receive any feedback.
 Please [get in touch](mailto:coelho@embl.de) if you are interested in using ngless in your projects.

-At the moment, ngless can be esily obtained in binary form for Linux, Windows (experimental) and with either *brew* or *nix* (for Mac OS X or Linux).
+At the moment, ngless can be esily obtained in binary form for Linux, Windows (experimental and not kept up to date) and with either *brew* or *nix* (for Mac OS X or Linux).
 Of course, you can also compile from source.

 ## Linux (binary)